Stellar Daisy: Aftermath

 Following the sinking of Stellar Daisy, the International Association of Dry Cargo Shipowners (INTERCARGO) has called for an investigation of the causes leading to the casualty.
 The safety of ore carriers converted from oil tankers in the 2000s has also been questioned.
 More than half of the bulk carriers in Polaris Shipping's fleet are such conversions.

-Only a few days after the loss of Stellar Daisy, another VLOC owned by Polaris Shipping reported structural damage in one of its ballast tanks below waterline, resulting in a small leak.
+Only a few days after the loss of Stellar Daisy, another VLOC owned by Polaris Shipping reported structural damage in one of her ballast tanks below waterline, resulting in a small leak.
 The 280,000-ton vessel, Stellar Unicorn, was built in 1993 as a single-hull oil tanker and converted to an ore carrier in China in 2008.
 Like Stellar Daisy, she was fully laden with Brazilian iron ore bound for China when the hull damage was discovered off South Africa.
 Stellar Unicorn was also found to have structural and water/weathertight deficiencies in a Port State Control inspection in Qingdao, China, in July 2016 but these were cleared in a follow-up inspection.
 In June 2017, Stellar Unicorn was sent to cold lay-up together with a number of other Polaris VLOCs and finally sold for scrap in September 2017.

 On April 13, a Polaris-owned converted VLOC that was leading the search for the missing Stellar Daisy crew members, Stellar Cosmo, was reportedly forced to head to Cape Town for repairs due to structural damage.
 However, this claim has been refuted by Polaris Shipping which stated that the vessel headed to Singapore for bunkering before continuing to China.
 Stellar Cosmo was sold for scrap in September 2017.

 In May 2017, two cracks appeared on the main deck of Stellar Queen, another converted VLOC owned by Polaris Shipping, during a ballast water exchange operation while the vessel was underway from China to Brazil with empty holds.
 Published photographs showed sea water pouring from the ballast water tanks through cracks of about 1.5 m and 2.5 m in length.